stackzoo/lightning-network-the-hard-way/README.md

 docker logs lnd-testnet -f
 ```

-Or by checking the size of the .lnd folder mounted on our local machine:
+Or by checking the size of the `.lnd` folder mounted on our local machine:
 ```console
 cd  ~/.lnd && watch du -sh *
 ```
-At the current state of the blockchain the size of the data directory needs to reach almos 700MB befire synchronization is completed.
+At the current state of the blockchain the size of the data directory needs to reach almos *700 MB* before synchronization is completed.

 Once the sync process is over we need to obtain some Bitcoin on the testnet.